weareblahs/fc-st-hackathon/README.md

 This is a project for a hackathon - which utilizes data science, frontend dev, backend dev, API dev and deployment skills, featuring prediction, data analysis and others.

+## Project Context

+Fleet operators generate large volumes of raw GPS and IoT telemetry data each day.
+While this data is rich, it is not directly actionable without transformation.
+As a result, companies struggle to make real-time decisions, identify inefficiencies, and optimize route performance.

+This project addresses that challenge by converting raw telemetry into operational intelligence for delivery and transport fleets.
+The system provides:

+- **Route Efficiency Scoring** based on speed patterns, idle durations, distance, and fuel-related indicators
+- **Idle Time Detection** to highlight unproductive periods and reduce wasted operational hours
+- **Fuel Consumption Insights** to support cost-saving and sustainability strategies
+- **Driver and Vehicle Performance Metrics** revealing safety and efficiency trends
+- **Predictive Analytics** forecasting route efficiency using machine-learning models
+- **Automated Visual Reports** that summarize key metrics for quick managerial decisions

+The platform integrates a **React dashboard**, **Flask backend**, and **FastAPI prediction engine**, forming a full end-to-end analytics system that transforms raw telemetry into actionable insights for smarter, greener fleet operations.

 # How to run this project

 ## STEP 0: Before you continue with everything...